swoicik/book-cyod/_posts/2019-03-25-cyod-pre-order.md

 featured: true
 post_date: 2019-03-25 16:04:25
 ---
-> This post is part of an ongoing series of post related to the process of writing a book about educational technology.
-Learn more about the book [here](https://swoicik.com/cyod).

 The book I have been writing for the past year or so is finally taking shape.
 The book is now [available for pre-order](https://gumroad.com/l/CvEGu).
 You can pre-order the book for as little as $0 (also known as free).

 The book is being released with pay what you want pricing.
 There will be a $10 add on if you want to physical version of the book to cover production costs.